 The Ski Vibe: Zermatt is home to year-round glacier skiing, a peaceful car-free village atmosphere and Europe's highest ski lift.

 Steamboat Springs' Champagne Powder® is bucketlist-worthy. l Image: Steamboat Springs Resort WinterWonderGrass in Steamboat Springs is where powder, craft brews and bluegrass collide.
-Now in its 13th year, this bucket-list festival brings daytime shows to the base of the gondola, then cranks things up after dark with on-mountain and downtown performances.
-The lineup blends bluegrass, jamgrass, Americana and roots, with this year’s acts including The Devil Makes Three, Elephant Revival, Leftover Salmon, The Infamous Stringdusters – plus plenty of new discoveries.
+Now in its 14th year, this bucket-list festival brings daytime shows to the base of the gondola, then cranks things up after dark with on-mountain and downtown performances.
+The lineup blends bluegrass, jamgrass, Americana and roots, with past acts including The Devil Makes Three, Elephant Revival, Leftover Salmon, The Infamous Stringdusters – plus plenty of new discoveries.
 WinterWonderGrass is what every music festival strives to be: community-centered, locally focused and sustainability-minded.
-Feel good about enjoying local food and drinks in reusable dishware, knowing proceeds support local nonprofits and there are no single-use plastics (more than 55% of waste was diverted from landfills last year).
+Feel good about enjoying local food and drinks in reusable dishware, knowing proceeds support local nonprofits and there are no single-use plastics.
 It’s also family-friendly, with the Coletrain Music Academy offering kids’ music workshops and a heated Kids Zone with face painting, hula hooping and plenty of activities to burn off that après hot chocolate.

 Best For: Bluegrass fans, daytime shows, families